Exmoor Print by Tom Shaw

 In 2006 he won the SJA Specialist Sports Photographer of the Year award for his work on the Ashes cricket in 2005.
 In 2012 he had an image selected in exhibition the prestigious Taylor Wessing Photographic Portrait prize and shown in the National Portrait Gallery.

-Printed and framed to order.
+Printed to order.
 Lead time approximately 3 weeks.

 Limited Edition of 5